quicwg/base-drafts/draft-ietf-quic-transport.md

 and reject 0-RTT if it selects smaller values.
 Lowering the values of these parameters while also accepting 0-RTT data could degrade the performance of the connection.
-Specifically, lowering the max_udp_payload_size could result in dropped packets leading to worse performance compared to rejecting 0-RTT data outright.
+Specifically, lowering the max_udp_payload_size could result in dropped packets, leading to worse performance compared to rejecting 0-RTT data outright.

 A server MUST reject 0-RTT data if the restored values for transport